This article is part of The Ascender, the Highrise platform for articles and resources.

 The democratic leadership and coaching style is about collaboration and is sometimes called participative coaching.
 The logic behind this is that clients are more likely to hold themselves accountable if they play an active role during coaching sessions.

-Characteristics of democratic coaching
+Characteristics of democratic coaching:

 • Coaching sessions are democratic; the client gives feedback and thoughts and shapes expectations.